mmajewsk/Tonic/README.md

 **The odometry and IMU are not necessary to make an environment mapping**

-The navigation and autonomous steering part are currently under making on under [TonicOrange] repository.

 # Ok so how do I start

 0. Take a look at previous versions and the current one in [video and screenshots][Screenshots].